-This section includes exemplars of the candidate's work, photographs of the work in production (or completed) and practical observation records of the assessment completed by centre assessors.
+This section includes exemplars of candidates work, photographs of the work in production (or completed) and practical observation records of the assessment completed by centre assessors.
 This will be exemplar evidence that was captured as part of the assessment and then internally marked by the centre assessor.